ionic-team/ionic-docs/src/content/intro.md

 ### Cross-platform

-Build and deploy apps that work across multiple platforms, such as native iOS, Android, desktop, and the web as a Progressive Web App - all with one codebase.
+Build and deploy apps that work across multiple platforms, such as native iOS, Android, desktop, and the web as a Progressive Web App - all with one code base.
 Write once, run anywhere.

 ### Web Standards-based

-Ionic Framework is intentionally built on top of reliable, standardized web technologies: HTML, CSS, and JavaScript.
+Ionic Framework is built on top of reliable, standardized web technologies: HTML, CSS, and JavaScript.
 Because of this, Ionic apps are future proofed by default, and cannot be controlled by any one organization.

 ### Beautiful Design

 Clean, simple, and functional.
 Ionic Framework is designed to work and display beautifully out-of-the-box across all platforms.
 Start with pre-designed components, typography, interactive paradigms, and a gorgeous (yet extensible) base theme.

 ### Simplicity